 - 2-3 small eggplants

-- Olive Oil an inch or two for frying
+- good quality olive oil an inch or two for frying

 Instructions

-- Cut the eggplant in round slices or in matchsticks, depending on your preference.
+- Wash and dry the eggplant, then cut it into in round slices or in matchsticks, depending on your preference.

-- In a large bowl, cover the eggplant with milk and add a pinch of salt.
-Allow the eggplant to soak for about an hour (this is to draw out any bitterness).
+- Place the eggplant in a bowl, then cover with milk and add a pinch of salt.
+Allow the eggplant to soak for at least 30 minutes, but preferably for an hour to draw out any bitterness.

 Notes